Category: GTD

 Getting Things Done While Traveling

-It’s difficult enough to remain productive on a daily basis, but when you are traveling, it can be even more difficult.
+It’s difficult enough to remain productive on a daily basis, but when you are traveling, it can be even more challenging.
 But there are ways you can stay on track.

 -

-How rigidly do you have to be in following David Allen’s Getting Things Done to achieve maximum productivity?
+How rigidly do you have to follow David Allen’s Getting Things Done to achieve maximum productivity?
 Well, David seems to be pretty relaxed about the concept.

 -